“On your side” means that we’re standing by to help you get your home back to normal fast.

 Workers compensation protects your employees when they are hurt on the job.

 Business liability insurance coverage won’t cover a professional mistake, but professional liability will.
-It ensures against mishaps that may occur as you offer your opinion, solution, service, or recommendations in the course of business.
+It insures against mishaps that may occur as you offer your opinion, solution, service, or recommendations in the course of business.

 Business liability coverage does not protect you against auto accidents.
 Purchase a separate auto policy to protect your business.